R.7.31, Commonplace Book of Edward VI

 O.2.40, Miscellanea from Kirkby Bellars

 This volume is from the Augustinian Priory of Kirky Bellars in Leicestershire and is one of the small number of medieval texts in the Library that contain dateable material [1482-97].
-It is the commonplace book of William Wymondham, canon who signed and dated items within the text: for example across the top of ff154v-155r (illustrated), on page 51v (1492) and 144ar (1482).
+It is the commonplace book of William Wymondham, canon who signed and dated items within the text: for example across the top of ff154v-155r (pictured above), on folio 48v and 51v (1492) and 144ar (1482).
 Some of the diagrams showing the position of the signs of the zodiac (ff.61-102) are also dated, the latest being for the year 1484 (though there are some later additions).
-There are also several tracts between 9v and 58 copied in 1492 (f.51v).
+There are also several tracts between folios 9v and 58 copied in 1492.